js-base25cc-plus/js-base25cc-plus/README.md

 - Documentation can then be **expanded collaboratively**
 - A **GitHub Project Kanban board** will be created for task tracking
 - The repo will be open to **all contributors from early setup and planning through to MVP and beyond**
+- Invitation or Acceptance to collaborate on a project will be on a first come first serve bases.
+The rest can contribute.
+- Interest to be a collaborator will be indicated by way of a PR (PR submit a txt note in a folder with your name, email and github_id on the project repo or accept an invitation)
 - Development continues **as resources and logistics allow**, with no strict MVP cutoff

 ---